Haile Selassie: Rastafari messiah

-Selassie is worshipped as God incarnate among some followers of the Rastafari movement (taken from Selassie's pre-imperial name Ras – meaning Head, a title equivalent to Duke – Tafari Makonnen), which emerged in Jamaica during the 1930s.
-He is viewed as the messiah who will lead the peoples of Africa and the African diaspora to freedom.
-His official titles are Conquering Lion of the Tribe of Judah and King of Kings of Ethiopia, Lord of Lords and Elect of God, and his lineage is thought to be from Solomon and Sheba.
+Among some followers of the Rastafari movement (taken from Selassie's pre-imperial name Ras – meaning Head, a title equivalent to Duke), which emerged in Jamaica during the 1930s, he is viewed as the messiah who will lead the peoples of Africa and the African diaspora to freedom.
+His official titles are Conquering Lion of the Tribe of Judah and King of Kings of Ethiopia, Lord of Lords and Elect of God, and his lineage is said to be from Solomon and Sheba.
 These notions are perceived by Rastafari as confirmation of the return of the messiah in the Book of Revelation.
 Rastafari faith in the divinity of Selassie began after news reports of his coronation reached Jamaica, particularly via the two Time magazine articles on the coronation before and after the event.
 Selassie's own perspectives permeate the philosophy of the movement.

 In 1961, the Jamaican government sent a delegation of both Rastafari and non-Rastafari leaders to Ethiopia to discuss repatriation with the Emperor.
 He told the Rastafari delegation "Tell the Brethren to be not dismayed, I personally will give my assistance in the matter of repatriation."

 Selassie visited Jamaica on 21 April 1966, and approximately one hundred thousand Rastafari went to Palisadoes Airport in Kingston to greet him.
 Spliffs and chalices were openly smoked, causing "a haze of ganja smoke" to drift through the air.
 Selassie arrived at the airport but was unable to come down the airplane's steps, as the crowd rushed the tarmac.
 He returned into the plane.
 The Jamaican authorities were obliged to request Ras Mortimer Planno, a well-known Rasta leader, to climb the steps, enter the plane, and negotiate the Emperor's descent.
 This day is held by scholars to be a turning point for the movement, and it is commemorated by Rastafari as Grounation Day.
 From then on, the Jamaican authorities were asked to ensure that Rastafari representatives were present at all state functions attended by the Emperor, and Rastafari elders also ensured that they obtained a private audience with the Emperor, where he told them that they should not emigrate to Ethiopia until they had first liberated the people of Jamaica.
 This dictum came to be known as "liberation before repatriation".